tomarrell/talks/go-debugging/notes.md

 you to trigger a breakpoint trap within your debugger on that line.
 This is particularly useful when you want to always stop at a particular place.

+* You can set checkpoints.
+These let you restart the program from a specific point.

 ---

 # Conclusion